Proskahn/Blood-Cell-Cancer-recognition-with-ResNet50/README.md

 <img src="images/convolutional_block.png" style="width:800px;height:300px;">

 ## Prerequisites
-The dependent packages for MAP-NN are as follows:
+The dependent packages for our task are as follows:

 * Python 3.9.12
 * TensorFlow 2.15.0